What Are Surgical Tooth Extractions?

 pure's Commitment to You

 Oral surgery services, like tooth extractions, are often fully or partially covered by most dental insurance plans.
 However, oral-conscious or IV sedation may not be an insurance benefit.
 Our billing staff will review your individual policy and talk with you about any out-of-pocket expenses before the day of your treatment.
 PURE Oral Surgery strives to make treatment affordable for patients and accepts a variety of convenient payment methods.
-Talk with our team to inquire about your payment options or to receive help applying for low-interest medical financing.
+Talk with our team to inquire about your payment options.

 Preserve Your Oral Health and Smile